-In State Placement
+In-State Placement

-Focuses on placing youth in appropriate residential treatment facilities located within the State of California.
-These cases are staffed by the Placement Committee (PC) designed to promote collaborative planning and coordination of services for youth and their families.
-The PC includes representatives from Probation, Child Welfare Services, Sierra Forever Families, Victor Community Support Services, Children's Behavioral Health and Foster Youth Services (Nevada County Department of Education).
-Residential treatment facilitates must be designated as STRTPs to be utilized by Probation.
-With the upcoming Family First Prevention Services Act and the likelihood of more restrictions on placing kids in congregate care going forward, probation will look much more towards preventative measures to keep kids out of placement settings.
+In-state placement focuses on placing youth in appropriate residential treatment facilities located within the State of California.
+These cases are staffed by the Family Stabilization Collaborative (FSC) designed to promote collaborative planning and coordination of services for youth and their families.
+The FSC includes representatives from Probation, Child Welfare Services, Sierra Forever Families, Victor Community Support Services, Children's Behavioral Health and Foster Youth Services (Nevada County Department of Education).
+Residential treatment facilitates must be designated as STRTPs in order to be utilized by Probation.
+With the upcoming Family First Prevention Services Act and the likelihood of restrictions in placing kids in congregate care going forward, probation will look much more towards preventative measures to keep kids out of placement settings.

-Out of State Placement
+Out-of-State Placement

-The department no longer places youth out of state.
+The department no longer places youth out-of-state.